 YONGNUO YN24EX TTL Macro Ring Flash/ LED Macro Flash Speedlite with 2 PCS Flash Head and 4 PCS Adapter Rings for Canon

-- Supports Exposure Compensation, FEB, Rear-curtain sync, FE Lock, FE lock, Modeling Light, Canon camera menu accessible; Supports flash radio, and the flash tube A and B can be adjusted together or individually, which can create shadows on the subject to make the photo with engraving effect.
+- Supports Exposure Compensation, FEB, Rear-curtain sync, FE Lock, FE lock, Modeling Light, Canon camera menu accessible; Supports flash radio, and the flash tubes A and B can be adjusted together or individually, which can create shadows on the subject to make the photo with engraving effect.

 Speedlite flashes are the most commonly used flash type in photography.
-They are available in a wide variety of sizes, guide numbers (power) and prices.
-And they are used in different type of photography.
+They are available in a wide variety of sizes, guide numbers (power), and prices.
+And they are used in different types of photography.
 They can also be used in macro photography.
 Unlike ring flashes, Speedlite flashes have shoe fittings that allow them to be mounted to a variety of brackets/tripods.
 They can easily be used off the camera and triggered by either another external flash wirelessly or by direct cable from the camera.
 There is some interesting information on how to choose a flash and how to use them, in the flash photography category of this site.

-Because regular flashes produce hard light, they are commonly used with a flash diffuser to soften the flashlight and/or to increase the light size, also they can be used by bouncing the flash light.
+Because regular flashes produce hard light, they are commonly used with a flash diffuser to soften the flashlight and/or to increase the light size, also they can be used by bouncing the flashlight.
 However, even with a good diffuser, your lighting is limited to a single direction.
 Although this isn’t terrible, you can improve the quality of your light by using another off-camera flash.